How to Become a Respiratory Therapist

 Every state in the U.S. except for Alaska requires licensure for respiratory care practitioners.
 Students must have completed at least an associate degree to qualify for licensure in these 49 states.
 Most states require background checks for licensure applicants; some also offer trainee licenses for students in an accredited respiratory care program.

-Becoming a respiratory therapist takes at least two years of study.
-However, many employers favor candidates who have a bachelor’s degree in the field.
+The process of how to become a respiratory therapist takes a minimum of two years if you obtain your associates degree.
+However, many employers favor candidates who have a bachelor’s degree in the field, which takes about 4 years to complete.

 Hands-on clinical experience is also required to become a licensed respiratory therapist.
 After completing all respiratory therapist education requirements, including laboratory, simulation and clinical experiences in the hospitals, aspiring therapists must also pass a credentialing examination and acquire a license to practice in their home state.